ChristineLumen/Dashboard-in-Excel/README.md

   3. Built a dashboard that visualizes all three Pivot Tables with slicers for Gender, Price Range, and International Shipping
   <img width="913" height="532" alt="Screenshot 2025-07-24 at 1 02 39 PM" src="https://github.com/user-attachments/assets/6fbcdd33-d731-4812-bbaa-d8d1f0607280" />

+### Results
+The analysis results are summarized as following:
+- Cloth dominates sales across all consumer groups
+- Clothing sales peaked notably in May and July
+- Students have the highest preference for expensive items(34.5%)

+## Recommendations
+1. Students are the most profitable group, especially among females, despite the assumption of limited budgets
+2. Clothing is the main revenue driver, so it’s worth considering expanding inventory and focusing marketing efforts in this category
+3. Ornaments show seasonal interest, suggesting they could be marketed more heavily during those months